The Mechanics of a Quantitative Risk Analysis - Better Understand Your Risks

 Until recently, the level of detail of a QRA study has been limited by the availability of high speed computing resources.
 Results for course QRA studies were typically presented in terms of overall individual risk, or societal risk, with little opportunity to segment or analyze the risk results in more detail.

-Mr. Prophet is a Senior Partner at ioMosaic and brings over 20 years of experience in the field of process safety to his role as a leader of the firm’s Relief Systems consulting group.
-His extensive experience includes providing project management and engineering expertise to large-scale pressure relief and flare systems design studies for chemical, pharmaceutical, and petrochemical companies worldwide.
-Mr. Prophet has also led numerous quantitative risk analyses, hazard identification studies, audits, and provided litigation support for safety and relief systems issues.
+Mr. Prophet is a Senior Vice President and Partner at ioMosaic and brings over 20 years of experience in the field of process safety to his role as a leader of the Relief Systems group.
+He manages ioMosaic's Houston office and oversees major Pressure Relief and Flare Systems Design and Quantitative Risk Assessment studies.

 |AIChE Graduate Student Members||Free|